dmitryserbin/azdev-release-orchestrator/README.md

 Deploying specific release requires you to provide target stages for deployment.
 The target stages will be re-deployed in sequential order, exactly as you specified.

-- Release Name: select existing release to target (or specify release ID)
+- Release Name: select existing release to target
 - Release Stages: specify release deployment stage(s) (comma separated)

 > Template: specific release deployment with target stages filter